This species has a bright yellow body with an orange crown. The back and wings are laced with black eching on the feathers.

 They prefer a Parakeet size nestbox positioned in a high sheltered spot such as the corner of a cage.
 Artificial plant covering around the nestbox will provide them with the nest privacy they need.

-Nesting material supplied can be dried moss, dried grasses, feathers etc. although they are cavity nesters and do not make great nest if any.
-The average clutch consist of 3-5 eggs which hatch after 14 days.
+Nesting material supplied can be dried moss, dried grasses, feathers, etc. although they are cavity nesters and do not make great nests if any.
+The average clutch consists of 3-5 eggs which hatch after 14 days.

 Further Finch Reading